-Students must maintain a GPA of greater than 2.75.
+Students must maintain a GPA of greater than or equal to 3.0.
 In addition, the following applies regarding cumulative and/or semester GPAs:

-- 1. Students whose GPA is 2.75 or less must meet with their mentor at least monthly. - 2.
-Students whose GPA is 2.75 or less are not eligible for further registration unless probationary status is granted by the PA Department Chair. - 3.
+- 1. Students whose GPA is less than 3.0 must meet with their mentor at least monthly. - 2.
+Students whose GPA is less than 3.0 are not eligible for further registration unless probationary status is granted by the PA Department Chair. - 3.
 Students will not be allowed to advance to Phase II (clinical education) until all deficient grades are remediated. - 4.
 First year students who receive a "U" of "NCR" in any course may only advance from one semester to the next with special consent from the Chair of the Department of Physician Assistant Education. - 5.
-Follow up, at least monthly, with the LEAD Office for additional academic and study assistance.
+Follow up, at least monthly, with the LEAD Office for additional academic and study assistance. - 6.
+Follow up, at least monthly with the CHS Assistant Dean of Student Affairs.